AutoHotkey Homepage AutoHotkey Community

 Loads the Common Language Runtime.

-Creates/starts an AppDomain and returns (via ByRef) a pointer that should be passed to CLR_LoadLibrary() to load an assembly into the domain.
+Starts a new AppDomain and stores a pointer or reference to it in AppDomain.
+This can be passed to CLR_LoadLibrary() to load an assembly into the AppDomain.
 BaseDirectory defines the base search path used when loading assemblies into the AppDomain.

-Creates an object of the specified type from the specified assembly.
-Optionally accepts a list of arguments and their types to pass to the object's constructor.
-TypeN is a value from the VARENUM enumeration - i.e. a COM VT_* value.
-(The actual values can be found in Ks.h of the Windows SDK.)
+Instantiates an object of the specified type from the specified assembly.
+Optionally accepts a list of arguments to pass to the object's constructor.
+For AutoHotkey Basic, TypeN is a value from the VARENUM enumeration.
+For AutoHotkey_L, use ComObject(Type, Arg) to pass a typed value.
+A list of type codes can be found in the AutoHotkey_L documentation.

 Additional Functions